 3.6 Some of the more impressive features of the landscape are the dry valleys or coombes, found across the chalk plateau and often forming deep rounded valleys.
-They are the result of torrents of water flowing over the surface of the chalk during cold periods when permafrost (frozen ground) made the chalk impermeable.
+They are the result of torrents of water ving over the surface of the chalk during cold periods when flowing over the surface of the chalk during cold periods when permafrost (frozen ground) made the chalk impermeable.
 The coombes are often associated with terrace features along the valleys, such as those at White Horse Hill in Oxfordshire.
 These result from the movement downhill of frost-shattered chalk during times of partial thaw.
 Large amounts of material moving down the slope of the valley can accumulate in the valley bottom, forming a deposit known as head.
 Sarsen stones are one of the most identifiable and well-known features of the North Wessex Downs, forming the great stone circle and avenues at Avebury and the fields of 'grey wethers' (because they look like sheep) at Fyfield Down.
 Sarsens are silica-cemented sand or pebble deposits, often moved by natural processes a considerable way from their source.